 Are USB Microphones Good for Recording Vocals?

 That really depends on the mic.
-While USB mics generally provide good performance across the board, there are also some popular options that focus specifically for recording vocals.
-If you’re looking to shoot a podcast or engage in another type of voice recording, Yeti is a name you should pay close attention to.
+While USB mics generally provide good performance across the board, there are also some popular options that focus specifically on recording vocals.
+If you’re looking to record a podcast or engage in another type of voice recording, Yeti is a name you should pay close attention to.

 Are USB Mics Better?